-Usability review is when you go through a digital property (website, app, etc) and document areas of concerns and opportunities.
-It's a great way to start any UX project because it allows you immerse yourself into the experience to really start understanding it and how you can make it better.
+A usability review is when you go through a digital property (website, app, etc) and document areas of concerns and opportunities.
+It's a great way to start any UX project because it allows us to immerse ourselves into the experience to really start understanding it and how you can make it better.

 In this 3 part article I will provide tips on how to conduct, present, and deliver a usability review.

-Before we start on the actual review it’s worth thinking about how you plan to document your findings.
-Reviews can produce a massive amount of data which can become overwhelming.
+Before starting on the actual assesment I find it worth while to think about and plan how I plan to document my findings.
+Assessments can produce a massive amount of information, which can become overwhelming.
 Not only do you have to identify the area of opportunity, bring it down to its essence (so folks actually read your document), many times you have to present the data in multiple ways to help tell the full story.
-Because of this it’s important that you document in a way that’s organized, digestible, and manageable from the very beginning.
+Because of this it’s important that you document it in a way that’s organized, digestible, and manageable from the very beginning.
 So before diving into and conducting a review, let’s talk about the tools we’ll need to use.

 I’ve documented using a variation of at least a dozen different set of tools in the past including inDesign, PowerPoint, Axure but my most recent go-to is a combination of SnagIt + Google Drive + Google Slides.